 Investment returns expectations.
-Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from quarter 3 of 2016.
+Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from quarter 2 of 2015.
 Bank Rate forecasts for financial year ends (March) are:

-There are upside risks to these forecasts (i.e. start of increases in Bank Rate occurs sooner) if economic growth remains strong and unemployment falls faster than expected.
-However, should the pace of growth fall back, there could be downside risk, particularly if Bank of England inflation forecasts for the rate of fall of unemployment were to prove to be too optimistic.
+There are downside risks to these forecasts (i.e. start of increases in Bank Rate occurs later) if economic growth weakens.
+However, should the pace of growth quicken, there could be an upside risk.

-Capita's suggested budgeted investment earnings rates for returns on investments placed for periods up to 100 days during each financial year for the next four years are as follows:
+Capita's suggested budgeted investment earnings rates for returns on investments placed for periods up to 100 days during each financial year for the next eight years are as follows: